Diner Burgers (a.k.a. The Quarter Pounder a.k.a. The J. Wellington Wimpy Burger)

 2 tablespoons butter

 4 thin slices of sweet onion

 1) When we make thick Steakhouse Steakburgers, we grind the meat loosely and pack it lightly, but that won't work for thin Diner Burgers.
 They'll fall apart on the griddle.
 So if you are grinding them yourself, use the smaller holes on your grinder, or grind the meat twice.

 2) Mix in the mix-ins in a bowl using a fork or your hands.
 Pack it into a ball about 2" across.
 A #8 ice cream scoop is 2.75" and, when leveled, holds just about four ounces, a perfect quarter pounder.
 Use a scoop or a kitchen scale or a ruler until you can make the right size balls blindfolded.
-Then put them in the fridge for about 20 minutes before cooking so the center is cold and does not cook as quickly.
+Then put them in the fridge for about 20 minutes before cooking so the center does not cook as quickly.

 3) Preheat a cast iron griddle or heavy frying pan to about at least 350°F, as hot as you can get it.
 We want it well above 300 to 310°F, the temp at which Maillard browning happens.

 4) Add 1 teaspoon of butter per bun to the griddle.
 I will foam quickly, so spread it out evenly over the surface, place the buns, cut side down into the butter, press them down with the spatula and put a dinner plate on top of them so they make good contact with the surface, and cook until the bread turn golden.
 Yes, the tops will be smushed, but the butter will brown and get a nutty taste, and the edges of the buns should be extra crispy.
 Then remove the buns and wipe the griddle with a paper towel.